Newsletter of the Proportional Representation Society of Australia

 QN1998B June 1998 www.prsa.org.au

-The above slogan began to
+The above slogan

 This period has seen, for the first time in Victorian history, the gradual appearance, in several stages, for some areas of local government, of legislation providing for some quota-preferential proportional representation at municipal polls.